etheringhotmail/tsl_training/README.md

-###A repo for git related training at The Sainsbury Centre
+###A repo for git related training at The Sainsbury Lab